timescale/docs/api/_hyperfunctions/counter_agg/idelta_right.md

 ---
 api_name: idelta_right()
-excerpt: Calculate the instantaneous change at the right edge of a counter aggregate
+excerpt: Calculate the instantaneous change at the right, or latest, edge of a counter aggregate
 topics: [hyperfunctions]
 api:
   license: community